Remitly Review: Rates, Fees & Safety 2024

 Remitly offers varied delivery methods and an extremely popular mobile app.

-So, while they’ve got some good technology, they need to work on the human element of their service.
+So, while they’ve got some good technology for instant transfers, they need to work on the human element of their service.

 Overall, I’ve scored Remitly a 2.6/5 for service, features and availability.